Gardenstown: History

 A church was built in 1830, the work of William Robertson, replacing the old church of St John, and the parish of Gardenstown was separated from Gamrie on 16 March 1885.
 In 1953, heavy flooding washed away two houses in the village.
 Greenskairs House dates to 1846, the work of A & W Reid.

+The Annual Reports of the Fishery Board for Scotland provide an insight into the fishing from Crovie and Gardenstown in the years before the First World War.
+The report for 1900 states that "these two creeks are mostly confined to line fishing.
+The herring boats go to Shetland and Fraserburgh, those fishing at the latter place occasionally landing a shot at Gardenstown."
+In 1912 it is reported that "line fishing [is] chiefly prosecuted at these creeks.
+There is a decrease in quantity and value.
+Three steam drifters added to the fleet."